-If the system is operated with a power density that is too high, the protective window or the optics can be destroyed.
+If the system is operated with too high a power density, the protective glass or the optics can be destroyed.
 This can lead to reflections of the laser beam (laser class 4).

-Note the maximum power density (60 mm below the entrance aperture) of 1 MW/cm2 specified in the technical data.
+Note the maximum power density (60 mm below the inlet opening) of 1 MW/cm specified in the technical data.